The NISQ Complexity of Collision Finding: Introduction

-Our second application concerns the problem of finding a pair of elements $x \neq y \in [M]$ that evaluate to the same value $F(x) = F(y)$, given a uniformly random function $F : [M] \ra [N]$.
-The optimal success probability for solving this problem is~$\ta{c^2/N}$ with $c$ classical queries (by the birthday paradox), or $\ta{q^3/N}$ with $q$ quantum queries (the lower bound is using the BHT algorithm~\cite{BHT98c}, while the upper bound on the success probability follows from the compressed oracle method in \cite{Zha19c}\footnote{We also note that a lower bound on the query complexity was already established in earlier works~\cite{AS04j,Zha15j}}).

-Unlike preimage search, here we show that the optimal hybrid strategy does not always consist of running the optimal classical and quantum algorithms separately.
-This resolves an open question posed in \cite{Ros22p}.
+Sun and Zheng~\cite{SZ19p}, Chen, Cotler, Huang and Li~\cite{CCHL23j} and Rosmanis~\cite{Ros23p} also considered the case of hybrid algorithms that make noisy queries or have bounded depth.
+We also recover these results using the hybrid compressed oracle framework.

+\begin{rtheorem}[Theorem~\ref{Thm:qc-search}, second bullet] The optimal success probability of an algorithm making $t$ noisy queries with dephasing noise $b \in [1/t, 1]$ for solving the Preimage Search problem is $\ta{t/(b N)}$.
+There is a matching algorithm that achieves asymptotically the same success probability. \end{rtheorem}

-\begin{rtheorem}[Theorem~\ref{Thm:qc-coll} {\normalfont (Informal)}] The optimal success probability of a hybrid algorithm making $q$ quantum and $c$ classical queries for solving the Collision Finding problem is $\ta{(c^2 + cq^2 + q^3)/N}$.
+\begin{rtheorem}[Theorem~\ref{Thm:qc-search}, third bullet] The optimal success probability of an algorithm making~$t$ quantum queries with bounded depth $d \leq t$ for solving the Preimage Search problem is $\ta{dt/N}$.
 There is a matching hybrid algorithm that achieves asymptotically the same success probability. \end{rtheorem}

-The upper bound is proven using our hybrid compressed oracle framework.
-Our bound is tight because of the following variant of the BHT algorithm: the first $c+q/2$ queries are classical\footnote{The first $q/2$ quantum queries are also used to make classical queries.} and are used to collect distinct $(x, F(x))$ pairs.
-The rest of the $q/2$ queries are then used to run Grover's search algorithm to find a collision.

-The proof of the upper bound above is significantly more involved than for the preimage search problem.
-It requires introducing the concepts of ``quantum'', ``classical'', and ``hybrid'' collisions, depending on whether the two elements of a colliding pair $(x,y)$ are recorded in the quantum transcript, the classical transcript, or split between the two.
-This requires several measures of progress in the analysis to track what types of collisions are being recorded.